Language selection

 Canada and Mexico have also focused on collaboration within North America, working closely with our common neighbour, the United States.
 Through mechanisms such as the North American Leaders’ Summit, our countries work together in areas such as security, competitiveness and the environment to create a more integrated, sustainable, and globally-competitive North American economy.
 Mexico hosted the last North American Leaders’ Summit in Mexico City in January 2023.

-In 2022, a record of over 50,000 workers were welcomed to Canada under the Temporary Foreign Workers Program (TFWP), a 28% increase from the previous year.
-Under the TFWP, Mexico continues to be the top source country for the Seasonal Agricultural Workers Program (SAWP), often cited as a model for international labour-mobility arrangements.
-Of these 50,000 Temporary Foreign Workers, over 29,000 workers came under the SAWP.
+In 2023, a record of almost 60,000 Mexican workers came to Canada under the Temporary Foreign Workers Program (TFWP) and the International Mobility Program (IMP).
+Under the TFWP, Mexico continues to be a top source country for the Seasonal Agricultural Workers Program (SAWP), often cited as a model for international labour-mobility arrangements.
+Of the close to 60,000 Mexican workers, over 26,000 came under the SAWP in 2023.
 This recognizes the foundational role Mexican nationals play as a source of labour for Canada, specifically in sustaining the domestic agricultural sector.

 Academic and cultural ties are essential components of our relationship.
-In 2023, Canada issued over 23,000 study permits to Mexican students.
-In addition, over 12,000 Mexican students took part in short-term language courses which do not require a study permit, representing a 47% increase from 2022.
+In 2023, Canada issued over 11,000 study permits to Mexican students, representing an increase of over 80% in the last five years.
+On top of these students, over 14,000 additional Mexican students took part in short-term language courses which do not require a study permit.
 Academic collaboration and exchange is ongoing.
 There are over 300 MOUs between Canadian and Mexican higher education institutions, which mainly facilitate academic exchanges, as well as a number of MOUs between Canadian education associations and Mexican government bodies.
-In 2023, students from Mexico made up the 7th largest source of international students in Canada.
+In 2023, Mexico was the largest source country for international students from Latin America and the Caribbean in Canada and the 8th largest source globally.

 Canada and Mexico have become important strategic partners that share ongoing dialogue and engagement.
 Our collaborative efforts are pursued through a variety of means, ranging from regular high-level consultations and inter-parliamentary meetings to more institutionalized mechanisms such as the Canada-Mexico Partnership (CMP).